 Take a quick inventory of your dinnerware, silverware, cloth napkins, and place mats to make sure you have enough of each and that everything is in good condition.
 If there are things you need to buy, shop early while the selection is good.

 Start planning your menu.
-If it seems ridiculous to start thinking about what you’re serving for Thanksgiving 21 days from now, it’s not.
+If it seems ridiculous to start thinking about what you’re serving for Thanksgiving weeks in advance, it’s not.
 A holiday dinner is not your typical dinner and requires extra planning to do well.
 Think about everything from appetizers to dessert and start to compile your recipes.

 As your food choices crystallize, make a note about how long things will take to cook.
 If you’re making a turkey and only have one oven, there won’t be adequate space to cook six other dishes simultaneously.
 Will there be things you can make ahead of time, or do some dishes not require oven space?